crfroehlich/blog/content/posts/2019/Code-Generation--Connecting-T4-to-Entity-Framework-Core.md

 A few goals and guiding principles that I have applied:

-*   Code Generation should live in a separate project from the main application projects.
-This becomes essential as if your generated code does not compile, you can quickly get stuck in a chicken/egg/rooster situation where you cannot compile to fix the compile.
+- Code Generation should live in a separate project from the main application projects.
+This becomes essential as if your generated code does not compile, you can quickly get stuck in a chicken/egg/rooster situation where you cannot -pile to fix the compile.
-*   All code templates should use structure data format for defining how to generate code.
+- All code templates should use structure data format for defining how to generate code.
 For this project, I use JSON files which represent each unique entity to be translated into actual project code.
-*   Use partial classes everywhere possible to allow extension and custom properties logic.
+- Use partial classes everywhere possible to allow extension and custom properties logic.
-*   Use abstract base classes to allow injecting custom logic inside the generated code.
+- Use abstract base classes to allow injecting custom logic inside the generated code.
 This is critical if you need custom logic to execute inside a constructor, for example, and do not want to overly complicate the templates.
-*   Keep as much business logic out of the template as possible.
+- Keep as much business logic out of the template as possible.
-*   Separate generated code from user code and annotate generated code appropriately.
+- Separate generated code from user code and annotate generated code appropriately.

 If you look through the structure of [AutoEcMvc](https://github.com/crfroehlich/AutoEcMvc), you’ll notice that there are two main projects: AutoEcMvc, which is the app that gets deployed and CodeGeneration, which is just the templating logic.
 I picked .NET Standard as the project type for CodeGeneration, as I ran into numerous issues trying to get the project working using .NET Core.
 I will revisit that in the near future.